rdgarfinkel/mediacollection/README.md

 The public server I use for the demonstration (as well as my other sites there) is also free; http://heliohost.org.
 You do need to remember to login to your account once a month to keep your account active, though I can say comfortably that your account and all files will be recovered if you do forget.

 # optional
 I highly recommend an external barcode scanner, since it will help tremendously when initially entering your items into the database; it will act as a keyboard input when adding thru either the EAC/UPC/ISBN entry, or as a manual entry.
 Personally,  I use a <b>:CueCat</b> that has been modified to have a USB connector, rather than a PS/2 connector; the :CueCat can be found thru ebay.com for less than $10 USD.
+Just note that when using the :CueCat, after scanning the barcode, the "Enter" key is submitted, so you may have to go back to the entry to make adjustments afterward.

 # what is included
 - /javascripts/gs_sortable.js, http://www.allmyscripts.com/Table_Sort/index.html: allows for the dynamic sorting of table headers (only accessible when the page has not been scrolled down)<br>